Check out our new Shopping Cart! It's Secure and Faster and Easier than ever to find what you need!

 Performance was also a problem in the earlier days, when manufacturers were still trying to develop the perfect recipe of composite materials that didn't absorb liquids and stain or fade or mildew.

 The good news is that today, like most products, they have improved over time as technology has advanced.
 Many of the materials now are much more stain resistant and fade resistant than ever before.
-Learn more about this by reading our composite material review.

 Let me sum this up for you as you embark on your search for the best material to use with the following list of the Pros and Cons.